pawap/sentiment19/README.md

 You can now train models for all active languages.
 As mentioned before, the app uses two different models per language.
-Before tweets can be classified as offensive or non-offensive, wordvectors have to available in order to vectorize the raw textinput.
+Before tweets can be classified as offensive or non-offensive, wordvectors have to be available in order to vectorize the raw textinput.

 Pretrained models are only available for English, so far.